 2. Task 2:

-Another side of using WACC for all projects and keeping the point of view of Lord Hariss tweed, it can be used for projects with the same level of risk as well as a same amount of investment.
-To support of this argument Grinblatt and Titman (2002) note that “the WACC of a firm is only relevant to the one of its projects only when these projects has same risk profile as the entire firm”.
-Similarly, Brealey, Myers, and Allen (2005) particularize that “the weighted average cost of capital formula works only for carbon copies of projects which firm already hold”.
+Another side of using WACC for all projects and keeping the point of view of Lord Hariss Tweed, it can be used for projects with the same level of risk as well as the same amount of investment.
+To support this argument, Grinblatt and Titman (2002) note that “the WACC of a firm is only relevant to the one of its projects only when these projects has same risk profile as the entire firm”.
+Similarly, Brealey, Myers, and Allen (2005) particularize that “the weighted average cost of capital formula works only for carbon copies of projects which firm already hold.”

-Finally, shilpa Gohal’s is right in her opinion that for all projects the discount rate must be calculated separately.
+Finally, Shilpa Gohal is right in her opinion that for all projects, the discount rate must be calculated separately.
 Single WACC is purely unable to describe the cost of capital for all other projects.

 3. Task 3: